-What is Traceability in Manufacturing and How to Implement It?
+What is Traceability and How to Implement in Manufacturing?

 Product traceability allows you to track your inventory movements from end-to-end, meaning you can track products to where they were shipped, or back through their operational steps.